AlejandroPerezB2B/Syncbeateyeeg/README.md

 In the NONlinguistic condition, the markers are:

   Onset Easy (S1) (Onsets marks the beginning of a passage).
-  There are a total of xxxx trials.
+  There are a total of 10 trials.
 The initial trial serves as a practice round and should be excluded from the analysis.

   Onset Hard (S3)
-  There are a total of xxxx trials.
+  There are a total of 10 trials.
 The initial trial serves as a practice round and should be excluded from the analysis.

   Offset (S2, S4): Offsets mark the end of a passage.